dvnguyen02/MLModelsAPI/README.md

 # ML Model Deployment with FastAPI

 ## Overview
-This project demonstrates deploying a machine learning model (Random Forest Classifier trained on Iris dataset) using FastAPI and Docker.
+This project demonstrates deploying a machine learning model using FastAPI and Docker.

-## Components
-- `classification_task.py`: Model training script
-- `server.py`: FastAPI server for model predictions
-- `client.py`: Example client to test model predictions
-- `Dockerfile`: Containerization configuration

 ## Quick Start
 1. Train the model: `python classification_task.py`